Estonia in the Eurovision Song Contest 2013: Voting

 Voting during the three shows consisted of 50 percent public televoting and 50 percent from a jury deliberation.
 The jury consisted of five music industry professionals who were citizens of the country they represent.
 This jury was asked to judge each contestant based on: vocal capacity; the stage performance; the song's composition and originality; and the overall impression by the act.
 In addition, no member of a national jury could be related in any way to any of the competing acts in such a way that they cannot vote impartially and independently.

 Following the release of the full split voting by the EBU after the conclusion of the competition, it was revealed that Estonia had placed thirteenth with the public televote and eighth with the jury vote in the semi-final.
 In the public vote, Estonia received an average rank of 10.06, while with the jury vote, Estonia received an average rank of 7.47.
 In the final, Estonia had placed twenty-fourth with the public televote and sixteenth with the jury vote.
 In the public vote, Estonia received an average rank of 19.59, while with the jury vote, Estonia received an average rank of 13.41.

-Below is a breakdown of points awarded to Estonia and awarded by Estonia in the first semi-final and grand final of the contest, and the breakdown of the jury voting and televoting conducted during the two shows:
+Below is a breakdown of points awarded to Estonia and awarded by Estonia in the first semi-final and grand final of the contest.
+The nation awarded its 12 points to Denmark in the semi-final and to Russia in the final of the contest.